 If charitable LLCs don’t carry immediate tax benefits, why not just give directly to charities?
 The answer lies primarily with an LLC’s intangible benefits.
 First, an LLC can, in effect, be the “entity” through which a family carries out its philanthropic objectives.
 This work might include research, due diligence and the administration of implementing multiple grants over time.
 A private foundation can accomplish these tasks as well but comes with additional restrictions, including the minimum distribution requirement, self-dealing prohibitions and reporting obligations.

 Second, an LLC enables family members who are actively engaged with the charitable work to be compensated as employees.
 Finally, an LLC can be used in conjunction with direct giving, a donor-advised fund or even a private foundation, if desired.
 This may be especially appealing for investors who want to create a legacy with large, private holdings but prefer the simplicity of non-LLC vehicles or need the up-front tax deduction.

 Of course, tax rules are complex and can have diverse applications for different individuals.
 It’s extremely important for people considering charitable vehicles to consult with their tax and legal advisors before pursuing any strategies.
 Our Wealth Advisory Group can help with the decision-making process through a customized planning analysis.
-Please contact your Investment Counselor for more information.
+Please contact your Private Wealth Advisor for more information.

 The above article originally appeared in the Spring 2019 issue of Quarterly Insights magazine.